maratai/craftery/games/game_design_general.md

     - The Whispering Vault
     - three poetry systems

+# Game Design: Narrative and Writing
+- Jon Ingold, collated by. *The Game Narrative Kaleidoscope*.
+Reading this slowly right now and enjoying it tremendously; *see* also the associated [podcast](https://www.inklestudios.com/kaleidoscope/) by Jon Ingold (Inkle) and Sagar Beroshi (The Chinese Room).

 # Game Design: Videogames
 - Patrick Jagoda. *Experimental Games: Critique, Play, and Design in the Age of Gamification*.
 2020.